Power Girl: DC Rebirth

-In "The New Golden Age", Power Girl is with the Justice Society when they battle Angle Man and an army of Bizarros.
-Per Degaton attempts to use a Kryptonite ring on Power Girl, only for Huntress to shoot off his finger causing him to retreat.
-Power Girl tells Deadman, Detective Chimp, Madame Xanadu, and the rest of the Justice Society that Huntress is heading to Gotham City.
-Power Girl is among those who catch up to Huntress and Batman as Degaton attacks with his time clones.
-Several counterparts of Doctor Fate from across time trap Degaton in Huntress' snow globe, erasing the future timeline which Huntress comes from.
-Power Girl accompanies Mister Terrific and Jakeem Thunder in visiting Icicle in Belle Reve Penitentiary to offer him a second chance by joining the JSA.

-In issue #20 of the current Power Girl comic, Kara/Paige learns a woman claiming to be Karen Starr, her old civilian identity, has appeared and is running her old company (and has attacked Omen).
+In issue #20 of the Power Girl comic, Kara/Paige learns a woman claiming to be Karen Starr, her old civilian identity, has appeared and is running her old company (and has attacked Omen).
 Confronting the impostor, she learns that this new "Karen" is actually Ejecta, a shape-shifting super-villain raised and groomed by Symbio, the artificial intelligence that sustained Kara on her journey to Earth.
 However, when it becomes clear that Ejecta is becoming more interested in managing Starr Enterprises than super-villainy, Kara/Paige decides to let her keep the Karen Starr name.